mjordan/persistent_identifiers/README.md

 ## Requirements

-Drupal 8.
+Drupal 8 or 9.
 This module is not specific to Islandora.

 For production use, you will need access to an API for minting persistent identifiers (e.g., [DataCite](https://datacite.org/), [EZID](https://ezid.cdlib.org/), etc.).